stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Is their marriage-- Oh, hang on a minute!
 Clytemnestra established this.
-If they have drunk each other's blood, then yes! [__BEN: [chuckling]__ Yes.]
+If they have drunk each other's blood, then yes!

+#### BEN

+_(chuckling)_ Yes.

+#### TIM

 If they have not, then no!
 And that's your answer.

 #### BEN